 Mental Health

 Consequently, we work hard to help alleviate these stresses and challenges, and whilst we do not have all the answers or a magic silver bullet, we are highly active in providing and accessing extensive support.
-Within this, we strive to strike the balance between protecting the mental health of today, whilst also keeping an eye on the academic and developmental success which nourishes the mental health of tomorrow.
+We strive to strike the balance between protecting the mental health of today, whilst also keeping an eye on the academic and developmental success which nourishes the mental health of tomorrow.
 This can be a difficult balance to strike.

 Curriculum Support